CharM17/DDOOT/README.md

 ![step7](https://user-images.githubusercontent.com/62578869/185758788-8eabd435-f061-4027-b9f5-40107eb62c0a.png)

-Select your account from the list, click "Allow" under full control, click apply, then ok.
+Select your account from the list, click "Allow" under full control, click apply, then ok

 ![step8](https://user-images.githubusercontent.com/62578869/185802024-cf1b0796-7b96-4543-a614-2b85394dcfba.png)

 Repeat this for "UsoSvc" and "WaaSMedicSvc"

+This only has to be done once, then the program can toggle on/off at anytime